Borealis-BioModeling/qspy/README.md

 **AI Acknowledgement**

-Generative AI tools, including ChatGPT, Microsoft Copilot, and GitHub Copilot, were used to brainstorm features and implementation details, draft initial code snippets and boilerplate, and support documentation through outlining, editing, and docstring generation.
+This package was developed with AI assistance.
+This inlcudes the generative AI tools ChatGPT, Microsoft Copilot, and GitHub Copilot, which were used to brainstorm features and implementation details, draft initial code snippets and boilerplate, and support documentation through outlining, editing, and docstring generation.

 -----